 Reproduction studies with mesalamine were performed during organogenesis in rats and rabbits at oral doses up to 480 mg/kg/day.
 There was no evidence of impaired fertility or harm to the fetus.
 These mesalamine doses were about 1.9 times (rat) and 3.9 times (rabbit) the recommended human dose, based on body surface area.

-Mesalamine and its N-acetyl metabolite are excreted into human milk.
+Mesalamine and its N-acetyl metabolite are present in human milk.
 In published lactation studies, maternal mesalamine doses from various oral and rectal formulations and products ranged from 500 mg to 3 g daily.
 The concentration of mesalamine in milk ranged from non-detectable to 0.11 mg/L. The concentration of the N-acetyl-5-aminosalicylic acid metabolite ranged from 5 to 18.1 mg/L. Based on these concentrations, estimated infant daily doses for an exclusively breastfed infant are 0 to 0.017 mg/kg/day of mesalamine and 0.75 to 2.72 mg/kg/day of N-acetyl-5-aminosalicylic acid.
-Caution should be exercised when Delzicol is administered to a nursing woman.
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for DELZICOL and any potential adverse effects on the breastfed child from the drug or from the underlying maternal condition.
+Caution should be exercised when DELZICOL is administered to a nursing woman.

 Additional Delzicol Information